MapleThunder/depth-chart/README.md

-# Maple React Starter
+# Depth Chart

-This is a starter kit to make it easier for me to start React sites without using create-react-app.
+An app to make it easier to visualize the depth of a football club's squad.